cobrateam/splinter/docs/install/install.rst

 pip can be given extra arguments to automatically install driver dependencies.

-The `Install Drivers` section of the documentation has more information for each driver.
+The :ref:`Install Drivers <install-drivers>` section of the documentation has more information for each driver.

 .. highlight:: bash

 ::

-  $ python -m pip install splinter[django]
+  $ pip install splinter[selenium]

 From Source Code